How much is your car worth?

 Insurance will cost less for the Avalon owner.
 The Complete Car Cost Guide estimates that insurance for the Avalon will cost $2700 to $6975 less than the S90 over a five-year period.

 The Avalon will cost the buyer less in the long run because of its superior resale value.
 The IntelliChoice estimates that the Avalon will retain 47.15% to 48.78% of its original price after five years, while the S90 only retains 39.02% to 41.61%.

 IntelliChoice estimates that five-year ownership costs (depreciation, financing, insurance, fuel, fees, repairs and maintenance) for the Toyota Avalon will be $19180 to $30410 less than for the Volvo S90.

-The Toyota Avalon outsold the Volvo 90 Series by almost three to one during the 2018 model year.
+The Toyota Avalon outsold the Volvo 90 Series by over three to one during 2018.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.

 Get the best value for your car from an Asbury dealership.